vespa-engine/blog/_posts/2021-05-19-pretrained-transformer-language-models-for-search-part-1.md

 If the judged relevant hit (as judged by a human) is ranked at position 1 the reciprocal rank score is 1.
 If the relevant hit is found at position 2 the reciprocal rank score is 0.5 and so on.
 The mean in mean reciprocal rank is simply the mean *RR* over all queries in the dev or test split which gives us an overall score.
 The MS Marco passage ranking development (dev) set consists of 6,980 queries.

-The query relevance judgement list for the development (dev) set is in the public domain.
-Researchers can based on this compare methods.
+The query relevance judgment list for the development (dev) set is in the public domain.
+Researchers can compare methods based on this.
 The judgements for the eval query set is not in the public domain.
 Researchers, or industry practitioners, need to submit their ranking for the queries in the test set to have the **MRR@10** evaluated and the ranking run listed on the leaderboard.
 Note that the MS Marco ranking leaderboards are not run time constrained, so many of the submissions take days of computation to produce ranked lists for the queries in dev and eval splits.

 There is unfortunately a lot of confusion in the industry on how BERT can successfully be used for text ranking.
-The IR research field has moved so fast since the release of BERT in late 2018 that the text books on text ranking are already outdated.
+The IR research field has moved so fast since the release of BERT in late 2018 that the textbooks on text ranking are already outdated.
-Since there is no text book, the industry practitioners need to look at how the research community is applying BERT or Transformer models for ranking.
+Since there is no textbook, industry practitioners need to look at how the research community is applying BERT or Transformer models for ranking.
 BERT is a pre-trained language model, and to use it effectively for document or passage ranking, it needs to be fine-tuned for retrieval or ranking.
 For examples of not so great ways to use BERT for ranking, see [How not to use BERT for Document ranking](https://bergum.medium.com/how-not-to-use-bert-for-search-ranking-4586716428d9).